facenord-sud/tomcat80-openssl/README.md

 and browse to https://localhost:8443 !!!

 ## 3. Results
 We run extended benchmarks to measure the performance of this new TLS implementation.
-The benchhmarks matches the best possible expectations as we could see it above.
+The benchmarks matches the best possible expectations as we could see it above.

 ![](throughput.jpg)

 We can see here that our implementation (in red) is better than the two existing implementation in Tomcat (in violet and blue) and has the same performance of httpd of Apache.
-Notice that currently, when you use the NIO/NIO2 connector with the TLS encryption enabled you have performance approching the curve in violet.
-Our solution is a huge improvments compared to the JSSE implementation.
+Notice that currently, when you use the NIO/NIO2 connector with the TLS encryption enabled you have performance approaching the curve in violet.
+Our solution is a huge improvements compared to the JSSE implementation.

 ![](cpu.jpg)

 Again, our implementation is better than the two other implementation in Tomcat.
 But in this graph httpd requires still less CPU usage.

-Tests have been performed with Tomcat running on a dedicated server (RHEL 6.4 2 x 10 G bounded boards / IBM x3650 / Intel Xeon 2.50 GHz  2 x4 cores cpu 6144 KB cache / Total:  8 cores.) and with 4 clients making 10 requests simultanesouly for a total concurrency of 40.
+Tests have been performed with Tomcat running on a dedicated server (RHEL 6.4 2 x 10 G bounded boards / IBM x3650 / Intel Xeon 2.50 GHz  2 x4 cores cpu 6144 KB cache / Total:  8 cores.) and with 4 clients making 10 requests simultaneously for a total concurrency of 40.

 ## 4. How it works